VIS4ROB-lab/mesh_based_mapping/README.md

 ### Calibration
 The images where captured using a [VI-Sensor](http://wiki.ros.org/vi_sensor) and calibrated using [ETHZ ASL Kalibr](https://github.com/ethz-asl/kalibr).
 We show below the calibration result.
-Most values are straitforward.
+Most values are straightforward.
 T_SC is the transformation from the Camera to the Sensor(IMU).
 There is two sets of values, camera0's intrinsics and camera1's intrinsics, respectively.

 ```python